gjeunen/marsden_obj1_non-destructive_heDNA/README.md

 ### 8.1 DNA concentration and purity

 Total DNA concentration and purity were measured for each eDNA extract using the Denovix DS-11.
-Measurements were recorded and stored in file `qubitAndDenovixMeasurementsAllSponges.xlsx`.
+Measurements were recorded and stored in file `qubitAndDenovixMeasurementsAllspecimens.xlsx`.
 The following R script reads in the file, parses the data to remove outliers, conducts the statistical analysis reported in the manuscript, and generates Figure 2 of the manuscript.

 ```{code-block} R
 ## prepare R environment